Probabilistic Soundness Guarantees in LLM Reasoning Chains

 \paragraph{Experiment Setup.} We consider comparisons with \llmjudge{}, which takes the whole reasoning chain as input and makes a judgment for each step together, \entailprev{} and \entailraw{}, which judge the entailment of a claim based on all preceding claims and only base claims respectively, and two ROSCOE~\citep{golovneva2023roscoe} and two ReCEval~\citep{prasad-etal-2023-receval} correctness methods that are based on pairwise comparisons.

-For models, we include both proprietary LLM GPT-4o-mini~\citep{openai2024gpt4oMini} and open source LLM Qwen3-4B~\citep{qwen3}, as well as Process Reward Model Qwen2.5-Math-PRM-7B~\citep{zhang2025lessonsdevelopingprocessreward}.
+For LLMs, we use GPT-4o-mini~\citep{openai2024gpt4oMini} and Qwen3-4B~\citep{qwen3}.
+For a PRM, we used Qwen2.5-Math-PRM-7B~\citep{zhang2025lessonsdevelopingprocessreward}.
 We evaluate on four datasets: PRMBench~\citep{song2025prmbenchfinegrainedchallengingbenchmark}, DeltaBench~\citep{he2025largelanguagemodelsdetect}, \ourdata{} (our synthetic data), and \recipes{} (graph-based recipe dataset derived from CaptainCook4D~\citep{peddi2024captaincook}).
 We evaluate using Macro-recall, Macro-precision and Macro-F1 following the literature~\citep{he2025largelanguagemodelsdetect}.
 To compute the error threshold for the entailment scores, we first sweep over all the values that occur in the training split and select the one that maximizes Macro-F1.
-We repeat this process in a 5-fold cross-validation and report the average and standard deviation.
+We repeat this process in a 5-fold cross-validation where each time we use one fold for validation and four folds for testing and report the average and standard deviation.
 Additional details and analyses can be found in~\cref{app:experiments}.